2024-databases-bereacollege/project-milestones/README milestone 1 and 2 reviewed (02-28-2023).md

 ## Business Rules (both data and non-data)

-A NEIGHBOR is registered by a VOLUNTEER on the VISIT RECORD only once on their second visit to UP, whereas the RECORD registers optional one NEIGHBOR by at least one VOLUNTEER.
+A NEIGHBOR is registered by a VOLUNTEER on the VISIT_SERVICE only once on their second visit to UP and a VISIT_SERVICE is registered on the VISIT_RECORD only once, whereas the VISIT_SERVICE registers optional one NEIGHBOR by at least one VOLUNTEER.

+On the VISIT_SERVICE, a VOLUNTEER registers once the SERVICE provided by at least one SERVICE_PROVIDER to a NEIGHBOR, whereas a SERVICE_PROVIDER can provide multiple SERVICE to many NEIGHBOR.

-A NEIGHBOR can receive one VISIT SERVICE registration per action registered many times on the VISIT RECORD, and a VISIT SERVICE can be received by optional one NEIGHBOR registred optionally on the VISIT RECORD.
+A NEIGHBOR can receive one VISIT_SERVICE registration per action registered many times on the VISIT RECORD, and a VISIT SERVICE can be received by optional one NEIGHBOR registred optionally on the VISIT RECORD.

 A NEIGHBOR follows guidelines on the usage of INVENTORY items.
 The NEIGHBOR can acquire optional many items from the INVENTORY, whereas the INVENTORY may have a NEIGHBOR acquiring items optionally many times.